gjTang/gjTang/README.md

 </a>

 ### Hello, I'm Hyeonseung Yang! 🇰🇷
-- I am a data analyst with 3 years of experience.
+- I am a Data Analyst with 3 years of experience.
 - I'm interested in data analysis and machine learning.
 - Curious and always asks “Why?”
 - In order not to lose the attitude of learning, I manage Tech Blog.